 Parchment Baked Salmon With Lemon and Dill

 Though this baked salmon recipe from Half Baked Harvest looks fancy at first glance, it's actually super easy to make.
 With juicy lemon, hearty potatoes, fresh salmon filet, garlic, paprika, and dill all wrapped up into the parchment paper pockets and baked together, it's virtually mess-free.
 You'll just add fresh arugula and basil, as well as a dill yogurt sauce.
-It takes about 30 minutes to make and amounts to 482 calories.

-Crunchy Pinenut and Herb White Fish
+Crunchy Pine Nut and Herb White Fish

 Salmon With Veggies and Mint Pesto

-This baked salmon from The Modern Proper is both refreshing and satisfying and it makes for a beautifully colorful dish.
+This baked salmon from The Modern Proper is both refreshing and satisfying, and it makes for a beautifully colorful dish.
 With pistachios, mint, carrot tops, and a healthy medley of veggies, you'll remember that nutrient-rich and tasty foods aren't mutually exclusive.

 Cod With Brown Sugar Glaze and Pineapple